-Installing attic insulation has many benefits in the comfort and warmth it bring to a home, and its potential to save money on energy bills.
+Installing attic insulation has many benefits in the comfort and warmth it brings to a home, and its potential to save money on energy bills.

 There is a lot for homeowners to consider, however, on how they want their attic insulated, and the different insulation products which can be used.